Alcoholism Treatment Program

 12-Step Support Groups

 It is common for people to have a mental health disorder at the same time that they have a substance use disorder.
 It is known as “comorbidity,” and it can be treated with cognitive-behavioral therapy.
-If your loved one has never been diagnosed with a mental health disorder before, the medical staff in their alcoholism treatment program can make a diagnosis.
+If your loved one has never been diagnosed with a mental health disorder, the medical staff in their alcoholism treatment program can make a diagnosis.
 In 2018, 37.9% of the 20.3 million adults with a substance use disorder were also diagnosed with a mental health disorder, so it is possible that your loved one is a part of their group.

 In addition to yoga, your loved one will be introduced to massage therapy, meditation, and acupuncture.
 These holistic therapies are instrumental in helping people tolerate cravings, relax and survive the withdrawal symptoms that may present themselves.
-At Long Island Interventions, we have many other types of holistic therapies that your loved one can choose in addition to the traditional behavioral therapies.
+At Long Island Interventions, we have many other types of holistic therapies that your loved one can choose in addition to traditional behavioral therapies.

 Types of Alcohol Treatment Facilities

 Every person is on a different level of their alcoholism journey, but fortunately, there is a treatment facility that can accommodate each one.
 The following options will provide your loved one with the most appropriate place for them:

 Inpatient treatment is the right option for your loved one if he needs a high level of care.
 In an inpatient facility, you will be assured that your loved one will be safe because he will have 24-hour care from the facility’s staff.
 It is the best option for your loved one if he has been fighting their alcohol addiction for several years.
 In detox, the staff will ensure that he doesn’t suffer from withdrawal symptoms, and after the detox program, he will have treatment for their psychological addiction to alcohol.
 In inpatient treatment, your loved one will receive group, individual, and holistic therapy after he leaves the detox program.